 - You can add people to your boards to work on a common project online.

-- You can change the backgrounds to fit your personal style.
+- Change the backgrounds to fit your personal style.

 - You can create labels in color to see at a glance different categories.

-- You can create checklists and put deadlines on any task.
+- Create checklists and put deadlines on any task.

 - The cards can be easily transferred from one list to another with the drag-and-drop method.